zxing-cpp/zxing-cpp/README.md

 [Note:]
  * DataBar used to be called RSS.
- * DataBar, DX Film Edge, MaxiCode, Micro QR Code and rMQR Code are not supported for writing (unless the library is configured `ZXING_WRITERS=NEW`).
+ * DataBar, DX Film Edge, MaxiCode, Micro QR Code and rMQR Code are not supported for writing if the library is configured with `ZXING_WRITERS=OLD`.

 ## Getting Started